 What are the recent trends in the approach of the relevant authority to enforcement, procedure and substantive assessment?

-According to the 17th Annual Activity Report of the Turkish Competition Authority for 2015, the board finalised 158 merger control cases.
+According to the 18th Annual Activity Report of the Competition Authority for 2016, the board finalised 209 merger control cases.
 Among these 209 transactions, 85% were granted unconditional approval and 15% were decided to be either outside of the scope of Article 7 of Law No. 4054 or not notifiable.

 Are there any future developments or planned reforms of the merger control regime in your jurisdiction?

 The major development expected in the Turkish competition law regime is the adoption of the draft law amending Law 4054 on the Protection of Competition.
 To that end, the draft law was officially submitted to the presidency of the Turkish Parliament on January 23, 2014 and was reviewed by a parliamentary sub-committee.
 However, the parliamentary sub-committee could not conclude its work on the necessary changes within the relevant parliamentary legislative year.
 Therefore, at present the draft law is statute barred.
 In order to re-initiate the parliamentary process, the draft law must again be proposed and submitted to the presidency of the Turkish Parliament.
 Although it is impossible to say when this will happen, it is likely that a draft reform law will remain on the competition law agenda.

 The draft law aims to achieve further compliance with the EU competition regime, on which it is closely modelled.
 It adds several new dimensions and changes which should result in a procedure that is more efficient in terms of time and resource allocation.
 The draft law proposes several significant changes in terms of merger control: